Position

 1. Commonwealth of Pennsylvania

-The Commonwealth of Pennsylvania offers rewarding Medical Examiner positions.
-These roles are available in various locations across the state, including cities like Philadelphia, Pittsburgh, and Harrisburg.
-Employees perform critical duties such as conducting autopsies and providing expert testimony in legal cases.
+The Commonwealth of Pennsylvania offers competitive salaries for Medical Examiner jobs.
+Positions are available in cities like Philadelphia, Pittsburgh, and Harrisburg.
+These roles involve examining bodies to determine the cause of death and providing expert testimony in court.

 2. State of Michigan